jnnycn007/pc-nrfconnect-docs/api_reference.md

   clickable name in the navigation at the top and when clicked, the pane is displayed in the main view of the app.

-  The `panes` property is an array containing `Pane` objects - These must contain properties `name` and `Main` (the React component shown in the pane) and optional properties `SidePanel` (if that pane has its own side panel), `preHidden`, and `preDisabled`.
+  The `panes` property is an array containing `Pane` objects.
+These must contain properties `name` and `Main` (the React component shown in the pane) and optional properties `SidePanel` (if that pane has its own side panel), `preHidden`, and `preDisabled`.